| | For a good fantasy castle try using a purple colour made by combining

 coating.

-- begin by very carefully making a thin white scratch mark through the
+for the path, always start from the distant pointbegin by very carefully making a thin white scratch mark through the

 top band of wax colour - our distant horizon